bugzpodder/AIND-Isolation/README.md

-# Build a Game-playing Agent
+# Build a Game-playing Agent2

 ## Synopsis